I contact for more information?

 The program cost does not include

-roundtrip airfare to Los Cabos Airport, dinner on day
+roundtrip airfare to Los Cabos Airport, travel insurance,

 How do I get there?